Supersymmetric Quantum Spherical Model: A Model for Hodge Theory: Conclusions

 \section{Conclusions}

-In our present investigation, we have discussed the various (fermionic and bosonic) continuous as well as discrete symmetries of the ${\cal N} = 2$ supersymmetric QSM.
+In our present investigation, we have discussed the various (fermionic and bosonic) continuous as well as discrete symmetries of the ${\cal N} = 2$ supersymmetric quantum spin model.
 The continuous symmetries (and corresponding conserved charges) obey the standard algebra which is similar to the algebra followed by the de Rham cohomological operators of differential geometry.
 Moreover, the interplay between fermionic and discrete symmetry transformations (in their operator form) provides the relations $s_2 = \pm * s_1*$ and $s_1 = \pm * s_2*$ which are similar to the relation $\delta = \pm \star d \star$.
 We have shown that there is a {\it one-to-one} mapping between the continuous symmetry transformations (and corresponding generators).
-In other words, all the de Rham cohomological operators find their physical realization in terms of the symmetry properties of the ${\cal N} = 2$ supersymmetric QSM and the Hodge duality operation finds its physical meaning in terms of the the discrete symmetries.
-As a consequence, the ${\cal N} = 2$ supersymmetric QSM turns out to be a model for Hodge theory.
+In other words, all the de Rham cohomological operators find their physical realization in terms of the symmetry properties of the ${\cal N} = 2$ supersymmetric quantum spin model and the Hodge duality operation finds its physical meaning in terms of the the discrete symmetries.
+As a consequence, the ${\cal N} = 2$ supersymmetric quantum spin model turns out to be a model for Hodge theory.

-In the known literature, within the framework of BRST formalism, we have field-theoretic models which happen to be the models for Hodge theory in specific $D = 2p$-dimensions of spacetime where $p$ is the degree of a given differential form \cite{rpm1,rpm2,rpm3,rpm4}.
+In the known literature, within the framework of BRST formalism, we have field-theoretic models which happen to be the models for Hodge theory in specific $D = 2p$-dimensions of spacetime where $p$ is the degree of a given differential form~\cite{rpm1,rpm2,rpm3,rpm4}.
 In these models, we have {\it two-to-one} mapping between the continuous symmetry transformations and de Rham cohomological operators where the continuous and nilpotent (anti-)BRST $(s_{(a)b})$, (anti-)co-BRST $(s_{(a)b})$ transformations and a unique bosonic transformation (and their corresponding generators) provide the physical realizations of the de Rham cohomological operators.

 We note that, even though, the (anti-)BRST, (anti)-co-BRST and ${\cal N} = 2$ supersymmetric transformations are global and nilpotent of order two (i.e. $s^2_{(a)b} = s^2_{(a)d} = 0$ and $s^2_1 = s^2_2 = 0$), there are some glaring differences between them.
 The (anti-)BRST and (anti)-co-BRST are anticommuting (i.e. $\{s_b, s_{ab}\} = \{s_d, s_{ad}\} = 0$) whereas ${\cal N} = 2$ supersymmetric transformations do not anticommute (i.e. $\{s_1, s_2 \} \ne 0$).
 On the other hand, the anticommutators $\{s_b, s_d\} = - \{s_{ab}, s_{ad}\} = s_\omega$ lead to a unique bosonic symmetry $s_\omega$.
 Similarly, the anticommutator $\{s_1, s_2\} = s_w$ of supersymmetric transformations $s_1$ and $s_2$ also defines a bosonic symmetry transformation.
 But, $s_w$ is different from $s_\omega$ in the sense that the former transformation produces the time translation (i.e. $s_w \chi \approx \dot \chi$) and, thus, Hamiltonian is the generator of $s_w$ whereas the latter symmetry $s_\omega$ does not emerge form Hamiltonian.